 - If your springform cake pan isn't leak proof, cover the bottom with aluminum foil.
 This helps catch any leaks and, since we're skipping the water bath, won't make your crust soggy.

 - Don't open the oven door.
 Doing this can reduce the heat and cause the cheesecake to bake unevenly.
 Keep an eye on the cheesecake, though, since a lot can happen quickly near the end of baking.

 How to Prevent Cracks

-Mixing the ingredients- The cream cheese, Greek yogurt, honey, vanilla, and matcha have to be thoroughly beaten before adding the eggs.
-It should be smooth and not have any lumps.
+- Mixing the ingredients- The cream cheese, Greek yogurt, honey, vanilla, and matcha have to be thoroughly beaten before adding the eggs.
+The mixture should be smooth with no lumps.
 Using room temperature ingredients and scraping the sides of the bowl encourages the filling to be smooth.

-Pop air bubbles- This is super important since we're making this cheesecake without a water bath!
+- Pop air bubbles- This is super important since we're making this cheesecake without a water bath!
 After you make the filling, firmly tap the bowl on the counter a few times to pop any air bubbles.
 Then, pour the filling slowly and steadily into the springform pan from high above to remove any additional air bubbles.
 Air bubbles that rise to the surface and pop in the oven can cause cracks.
-If you can't get them all, that's ok.
 You can also pop the ones on the surface with a toothpick.

-Cool gradually- When your cheesecake is done baking, let it cool for 10 minutes on top of the oven (make sure to turn the oven off).
-This is the warmest spot to let your cheesecake cool, allowing it to cool gradually instead of having a drastic temperature change.
-Blasting the cheesecake with cold air will cause cracks.
+- Cool gradually- When your cheesecake is done baking, let it cool for 10 minutes on top of the oven (make sure to turn the oven off).
+This is the warmest spot, allowing the cheesecake to cool gradually instead of having a drastic temperature change.
+Blasting the cheesecake with cold air causes cracks.